Manage SQL Server Analysis Services data sources

 This video might use earlier versions of Power BI Desktop or the Power BI service.

-Power BI allows for mapping user names for Analysis Services data sources.
-You can configure rules to map a user name signed in with Power BI to a name that's passed for EffectiveUserName on the Analysis Services connection.
-The map user names feature is a great way to work around when your user name in Azure Active Directory (Azure AD) doesn't match a UPN in your local Active Directory instance.
+EffectiveUserName that passes to the Analysis Services connection.
+This feature is a great workaround when your Azure Active Directory (Azure AD) user name doesn't match a UPN in your local Active Directory instance.
 For example, if your email address is

 You can map user names for Analysis Services in two different ways: